On Sunday night at

 Michelle Williams wears a Louis Vuitton dress.

-Tom Hanks in The Post
+Tom Hanks in

 "I play real people a lot.
 And it is a huge responsibility.
 Anytime you are playing somebody who was alive, for good or for bad, that performance becomes a version of an official record of what happened: what motivated them, what obstacles they faced, and how they got through their particular struggle.
 There’s a degree of leeway that you can allow yourself as long as you’re not turning good guys into bad guys, or knowledge into ignorance.
 Having said that, it’s a little easier playing someone who’s no longer living.
 Because then you don’t have to meet them."